JimmyPun610/Plugin.XF.AppInstallHelper/README.md

 </paths>
 ```

-3. In MainActivity.cs, initialze the library with your file provider authorities
+3. In MainActivity.cs, initialze the library with your file provider authorities, replace {packagename} to your app id
 ```C#

 	global::Xamarin.Forms.Forms.Init(this, savedInstanceState);